-Marketable securities included in Level 2 were valued using a market approach utilizing prices and other relevant information, such as interest rates, yield curves, prepayment speeds, loss severities, credit risks and default rates, generated by market transactions involving identical or comparable assets.
+Marketable securities included in Level 2 were valued using a market approach utilizing prices and other relevant information, such as interest rates, yield curves, prepayment speeds, loss severities, credit risks, and default rates, generated by market transactions involving identical or comparable assets.
 The Company considers market liquidity in determining the fair value for these securities.
-The Company did not record any charges for other-than-temporary impairment of its Level 2 marketable securities in 2012 and 2011, and recorded an impairment charge in 2010 which was not material.
+The Company did not record any charges for other-than-temporary impairment of its Level 2 marketable securities in 2013, 2012, and 2011.

-The Company holds one Level 3 marketable security, which had a fair value of \$0 at December 31, 2012 and December 31, 2011.
-This Level 3 security was valued using information provided by the Company's investment advisors and other sources, including quoted bid prices which took into consideration the security's lack of liquidity.
-There were no purchases, sales, or maturities of Level 3 marketable securities and no unrealized gains or losses related to Level 3 marketable securities for the years ended December 31, 2012 and 2011.
-There were no transfers of marketable securities between Levels 1, 2, or 3 classifications during the years ended December 31, 2012 and 2011.
+During part of 2012, the Company held one Level 3 marketable security whose cost basis was zero, as the security had been fully impaired prior to 2012.
+In 2013, the Company sold this Level 3 marketable security and realized a gain on its sale which was not material.
+There were no purchases or maturities of Level 3 marketable securities and no unrealized gains or losses related to Level 3 marketable securities for the years ended December 31, 2013 and 2012.
+There were no transfers of marketable securities between Levels 1, 2, or 3 classifications during the years ended December 31, 2013 and 2012.

-As of December 31, 2012, the Company had \$400.0 million in aggregate principal amount of 1.875% convertible senior notes that will mature on October 1, 2016 unless earlier converted or repurchased.
-The fair value of the outstanding convertible senior notes was estimated to be \$843.2 million and \$375.5 million as of December 31, 2012 and 2011, respectively, and was determined based on Level 2 inputs.
+As of December 31, 2013 and 2012, the Company had \$400.0 million in aggregate principal amount of 1.875% convertible senior notes that will mature on October 1, 2016 unless earlier converted or repurchased.
+The fair value of the outstanding convertible senior notes was estimated to be \$1,327.2 million and \$843.2 million as of December 31, 2013 and 2012, respectively, and was determined based on Level 2 inputs, such as market and observable sources.

-8. Inventory
+8. Inventories